endlessxaura/NecesseFriendshipMod/README.md

 At various thresholds, their relationship status changes.
 Note that happiness changes are in addition to existing happiness modifiers.
 People at the Friends status have functionally no change in happiness for rooming together, for example.
-- 100: Beloved. +50 happiness bonus for rooming together.
+- 90 or more: Beloved. +50 happiness bonus for rooming together.
 Will give you rare gifts.
 - 75: Companions. +30 happiness bonus for rooming together.
 Will give you gifts.
 - 50: Confidants. +20 happiness bonus for rooming together.
 - 25: Friends. +10 happiness bonus for rooming together.